jayanthvarma1501/jayanthvarma1501/README.md

 <!--
 **jayanthvarma1501/jayanthvarma1501** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+My name is Jayanth varma Dantuluri.
+I am pursuing master's in Data and Knowledge Engineering at Otto von Guericke University.
+I’m always ready to take up new challenges and passionate to solve real-world problems using Machine learning and Deep learning techniques and work on cutting-edge topics.
+I’m currently working on Radar and Time of Flight sensor fusion to detect and track humans in 3D space.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...